-Are you looking forward to your next Walt Disney World vacation, but not looking forward to the long attraction lines?
+Are you looking forward to your next Disney vacation, but not looking forward to the long attraction lines?
 Trust me, we’ve all been there.
 But, there ARE ways to avoid the lengthy queues – if you know the secrets and tips.
 How?
 By asking my Disney-loving experts and friends for their top tips.
-From when to visit to how to order food, here’s how to avoid long lines at Walt Disney World and Disneyland: top tips from Disney experts and lovers.
+From when to visit to how to order food, here’s how to skip the lines at Disney World and Disneyland: top tips from Disney experts and lovers.

 Here’s the scoop on me and attraction queues at Walt Disney World (WDW): I completely forget about them as soon as I leave the parks.
 It’s almost like baby brain, but the Disney version.
 And then I arrive back in parks and it all comes back to me.